anton-novak/community-board-bot/README.md

 SERVER_PORT=3456
 COUCH_DB_LOGIN="<couch_db_login>"
 COUCH_DB_PASSWORD="<couch_db_password>"
-COUCH_DB_IP_PORT="127.0.0.1:9876"
+COUCH_DB_IP_PORT="127.0.0.1:5984"
 COUCH_DB_PROTOCOL="http"
 TELEGRAM_FILE_URL="https://api.telegram.org/file/bot"
-COMMUNITY_LABEL="Banlieue 13"
+COMMUNITY_LABEL="<community_label>"
 ```
-Point your front-end services to the back end by editing the first line of `services` file in `/web-app/src` directory.
+Point your front-end services to the back end by editing the first line of `services` file in `/web-app/src` directory (by default the back end server will run at http://localhost:3456).

+#### Start-up

+To start both the back end and the front end you can use the pre-made start-up scripts.
+Navigate to the top directory of the repo in your OS terminal, run `npm i` to download `concurrently` package and run `npm run start:win32` on Windows or `npm run start:unix` on UNIX OS (*UNIX script not tested*).

+If the script fails, or you want to run thing in separate terminals, you can do the following:
-Then navigate to `/server/src` directory and start the server with `ts-node index.ts` command in your OS terminal.
-To start the front-end server run `($env:HTTPS = "true") -and (npm start)` from `/web-app` directory in Windows PowerShell or `HTTPS=true npm start` in a UNIX OS terminal (Create React App [docs page](https://create-react-app.dev/docs/using-https-in-development) on that).
+* Navigate to `/server/src` directory and start the back end with `ts-node index.ts` command in your OS terminal.
+* To start the front-end server run `($env:HTTPS = "true") -and (npm start)` from `/web-app` directory in Windows PowerShell or `HTTPS=true npm start` in a UNIX OS terminal (Create React App [docs page](https://create-react-app.dev/docs/using-https-in-development) on that).

 Now you are good to go, just `/start` a conversation with the bot in Telegram.
 In development mode you will see a browser warning when opening the mini-app about not using a proper HTTPS certificate - just click through it.